Scheduled monuments in Somerset: Sedgemoor

-Sedgemoor district is a low-lying area of land close to sea level between the Quantock and Mendip hills, historically largely marsh (or moor).
+The former district of Sedgemoor is a low-lying area of land close to sea level between the Quantock and Mendip hills, historically largely marsh (or moor).
 It contains the bulk of the area also known as the Somerset Levels, including Europe's oldest known engineered roadway, the Sweet Track.

 There are 79 scheduled monuments in Sedgemoor.
 Some of the oldest are Neolithic, Bronze Age or Iron Age including hill forts, Bowl barrows and occupied caves including several in Cheddar Gorge.
 Cannington Camp (which is also known as Cynwit Castle) dates from the Bronze Age, while Brent Knoll Camp between the Somerset Levels and Brean Down is Iron Age (although there are some Bronze Age artefacts and it was reused in the Roman period.
 The Romano-British period is represented with several sites.
 More recent sites include several motte-and-bailey castles and church or village crosses which date from the Middle Ages.
 Industrial development, particularly in Bridgwater, are represented by brick and tile kilns and a telescopic railway bridge.

 South Somerset

-The South Somerset district occupies an area of 370 sqmi, stretching from its borders with Devon and Dorset to the edge of the Somerset Levels.
-The district has a population of about 156,000, and has Yeovil as its administrative centre.
+The South Somerset former district occupies an area of 370 sqmi, stretching from its borders with Devon and Dorset to the edge of the Somerset Levels.

 There are 69 scheduled monuments in South Somerset.
 Some of the oldest are Neolithic, Bronze Age or Iron Age including hill forts, such as Kenwalch's Castle and Bowl barrows.
-The Romano-British period is represented with several sites including the Low Ham Roman Villa which included an extensive mosaic floor, now on display in the Museum of Somerset.
+The Romano-British period is represented with several sites including the Low Ham Roman Villa which had an extensive mosaic floor, now on display in the Museum of Somerset.
 Religious sites are represented by Muchelney Abbey, which was founded in the 7th or 8th century, and Montacute Priory, a Cluniac priory of the Benedictine order, from the 11th.
 Bruton Abbey was founded by the Benedictines before becoming a house of Augustinian canons.
 Stoke sub Hamdon Priory was formed in 1304 as a chantry college rather than a priory.

 More recent sites include several motte-and-bailey castles such as Cary Castle, and church crosses which date from the Middle Ages.
-Several packhorse bridges, such as Bow Bridge, Plox also appear in the list.
+Several packhorse bridges, such as Bow Bridge at Plox also appear in the list.
 The most recent monuments include the Round House, a village lock-up in Castle Cary dating from 1779.